 Remembrance at Heligan

-Remembrance holds a special place in the hearts of those at Heligan, as we continue to remember the ‘Lost Gardeners’ of the pre-1914 Heligan Estate.
-In April 1914 there were 23 men recorded weekly in the Heligan Estate Labour Books.
+Remembrance holds a special place in the hearts of those at Heligan, as we continue to remember the ‘Lost Gardeners’ of the pre-1914 Heligan estate.
+In April 1914 there were 23 men recorded weekly in the Heligan estate labour books.
 Two weeks after war was declared, this number was down to 16.
 By 1917 there were only 8 still working at Heligan.
-13 Heligan men went to war, and only 4 returned.
+13 Heligan men went to war, and only four returned.

 Whilst in the area, you can visit the local parish church of St. Ewe and view Heligan’s art exhibition, ‘In Their Name: Don’t Come Here to Sleep or to Slumber’, by South African artist Lize Krüger.
-This was commissioned in 2018 to commemorate ‘The Lost Ones’, ‘The Forgotten Ones’ and ‘Heligan’ and Lize’s three exquisite installations have now been offered a permanent home at All Saints Church in St. Ewe village.
-Lize’s inspiration came from the tragic history of Lost Gardener Percy Carhart, who is not only remembered here but on the St. Ewe War Memorial.
+This was commissioned in 2018 and the three exquisite installations now reside permanently at All Saints Church in St. Ewe village.
+Lize’s inspiration came from the tragic history of ‘lost gardener’ Percy Carhart, who is not only remembered here but also on the St. Ewe War Memorial.

 We will be raising money for the Royal British Legion over this period and encourage donations if you can.